-Ram Jack[®] Foundation Systems include a helical pile system and a hydraulically driven steel piling system.
-The helical pile system is used to transfer compressive, tension, and lateral loads from a new or existing structure to soil bearing strata suitable for the applied loads.
-The hydraulically driven steel piling system is used to transfer compressive loads from existing foundations to load-bearing soil strata that are adequate to support the downwardapplied compression loads.
-Brackets are used to transfer the loads from the building foundation to the helical pile system or the hydraulically driven steel piling system.
+The Ram Jack® Helical Foundation System is used to transfer compressive, tension, and lateral loads from a new or existing structure to soil bearing strata suitable for the applied loads.
+Brackets are used to transfer the loads from the building foundation to the helical pile system.